-The Department for Labour, Social Affairs and Families is the entity responsible for the Catalan Government’s migration management through the Secretariat for Equality, Migration and Citizenship.
+The Department for Equality and Feminism is the entity responsible for the Catalan Government’s migration management through the Secretariat for Equality.

 A cross-cutting approach, consensus, intergovernmental coordination, inter-administrative cooperation and dialogue with civil society are the main features of this management which focuses both on the initial reception of migrants as well as inclusion and participation in Catalan society as its key cornerstones.